 This is the key we need to use to avoid acting out the evil, directly or indirectly.
 We need to learn to stop spreading evil.
 We can best deal with our evil thoughts, feelings and wishes when we grab them by the horns.
 But when we deny them, they spread like a poison through our psychic and physical systems.
 If we look at the way we interact in relationships, we can verify that the key to life lies in this willingness to honestly acknowledge the angry ghosts living inside us.

 So enough gloom and doom.
 How do we affect others from the positive side of ourselves?
 And we do all also have some free and clear levels of our being.
 In these already-purified places, we are in truth and we are loving.
 We give of ourselves and are strong and self-assertive.
-We don’t let another person’s destructiveness damage us.
+And we don’t let another person’s destructiveness damage us.
 We have an uplifting effect on everyone around us.

 This shows up on all levels.
 In our actions and words, we have a direct influence that is good.
 We set a good example.
 Which doesn’t mean our strength won’t sometimes be misunderstood.
 But when people try to pin their evil on us, it won’t stick.
 Because we will have done the work of facing our own destructive self.
 We know the game but have already stopped playing it.